5 Useful Tips on How to Prevent Construction Accidents

 - When driving through a construction zone on city streets or on the highway, take a deep breath and slow down.
 Tailgating isn’t going to compel the law-abider in front of you to break the posted speed limit.

-If you or someone you know has been involved in construction accidents, contact us.
+If you or someone you know has been involved in a construction accident in the San Antonio area, contact us at the Law Offices of Pat Maloney.
 We can help build your case.